someobserver/recurgence/math/09-recurgent-field-equations/07-pathologies-and-healing/index.md

 - **AI Safety**: Detection and prevention of pathological reasoning in artificial agents, recursive alignment diagnostics, safety metrics for self-modifying systems.
 - **Epistemology**: Field-theoretic definitions of epistemic virtue/vice, quantification of justification, objective characterization of epistemic practices.

-In this way, RFT offers a unified mathematical framework for the diagnosis, simulation, and remediation of pathological semantic dynamics, with direct implications for both theoretical inquiry and applied intervention.
+RFT provides a unified mathematical framework for the diagnosis, simulation, and remediation of pathological semantic dynamics, with direct implications for both theoretical inquiry and applied intervention.

 ---